Dialectical behavioural therapy

 Acceptance techniques

-These techniques look at helping you understand yourself and why you might do the things that you do (for example, drinking too much or self-harm).
+These techniques look at helping you understand yourself and why you might do the things that you do (for example, drinking too much or self-harming).
 Rather than blaming yourself and telling yourself that you’re wrong, or a bad person for the way you behave, a DBT therapist will help you understand why you’ve turned to these behaviours.

 For some, the behaviours are the only way they’ve been able to deal with intense emotions.
 This technique helps you understand that to your mind, these behaviours make sense.